-2. Under continuous pressure monitoring, with or without fluoroscopy, gently advance the catheter into the right atrium.
+- Introduce the catheter into the vein through a sheath introducer using percutaneous insertion using modified Seldinger technique. - Under continuous pressure monitoring, with or without the aid of fluoroscopy, gently advance the catheter into the right atrium.
 Entry of the catheter tip into the thorax is signaled by an increased respiratory fluctuation in pressure.
-Figure 3 (on page 9) shows the characteristic intracardiac and pulmonary pressure waveforms.
+Figure 1 (on page 7)

+shows the characteristic intracardiac and pulmonary pressure waveforms.

-Note: When the catheter is near the junction of the right atrium and the superior or inferior vena cava of the typical adult patient, the tip has been advanced approximately 40 cm from the right or 50 cm from the left antecubital fossa, 15 to 20 cm from the jugular vein, or 10 to 15 cm from the subclavian vein, or 30 cm from the femoral vein.
+Note: When the catheter is near the junction of the right atrium and the superior or inferior vena cava of the typical adult patient, the tip has been advanced approximately 40 cm from the right or 50 cm from the left antecubital fossa, 15 to 20 cm from the jugular vein, 10 to 15 cm from the subclavian vein, or about 30 cm from the femoral vein.

-Using the syringe provided, inflate the balloon with CO2 or air to the recommended volume maximum.
+Using the syringe provided, inflate the balloon with CO2 or air to the maximum recommended volume.
 Do not use liquid.
 Note that an offset arrow on the gate valve indicates the "closed" position.